 Sign up for project updates related to the Centennial Park Playground and Water Play Improvements or unsubscribe from the mailing list.

-Based on the community feedback collected through the Centennial Park Master Plan process and through Community Engagement Phase 1 for the Playground and Water Play Area Improvements, a vision statement was developed to guide the designs.
+Based on the community feedback collected through the Centennial Park Master Plan process and through Community Engagement Phase 1 for this project, a vision statement was developed to guide the designs.

 To create a playground and water play area that inspires community, joy, physical activity, creativity and social interaction by providing a unique, thrilling, challenging, inclusive and accessible space for all ages to play, learn and connect with nature.